cahudson94/data-structures/README.md

         - remove a string from the tree
         - raise an error if it is in the tree
         - raise an error if the input is not a string
+    ### depth_traversal:
+        - O(n^2)
+        - return as a generator every word that has the given prefix

+## Bubble Sort
+- module: bubble_sort.py
+- test: test_bubble_sort.py
+- public methods:
+    ### bubble_sort:
+        - sort the input list.
+        - if more then one type of input is given return error message.

+## Insert Sort
+- module: insert_sort.py
+- test: test_insert_sort.py
+- public methods:
+    ### insert_sort:
+        - sort the input list.
+        - if more then one type of input is given return error message.